 Mexican Cooking Course

-Sleep – Nomadas EcoHostel.
-This is a great hostel that has both dorms and private rooms.
+Budget – Che Nomadas is a great adult-only hostel that has both dorms and private rooms.
 There is a large pool and they put on lots of activities including cooking classes and yoga.
 If you’re a solo traveller this is a great place to meet people.
-We paid £33 per night for a double room.
-If you are road tripping through Yucatan, make sure your Merida hotel has parking, as many don’t.
+It also has free parking.

 Merida to Campeche – 176km / 2 hours 15 minutes